Kishiryu Sentai Ryusoulger VS Lupinranger VS Patranger the Movie

-Kishiryu Sentai Ryusoulger VS Lupinranger VS Patranger (騎士竜戦隊リュウソウジャーVSルパンレンジャーVSパトレンジャー, Kishiryū Sentai Ryūsōjā Bui Esu Rupanrenjā Bui Esu Patorenjā) is a 2020 Japanese film, featuring the casts of Kishiryu Sentai Ryusoulger and Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger and was double billed with the prelude film for Mashin Sentai Kiramager.
+Kishiryu Sentai Ryusoulger VS Lupinranger VS Patranger (騎士竜戦隊リュウソウジャーVSルパンレンジャーVSパトレンジャー, Kishiryū Sentai Ryūsōjā Bui Esu Rupanrenjā Bui Esu Patorenjā) is a 2020 Japanese film featuring the casts of Kishiryu Sentai Ryusoulger and Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger.
+It was double-billed with the prelude film for Mashin Sentai Kiramager.
 It was released in Japanese theaters on February 8, 2020 as part of Super Sentai Movie Party (スーパー戦隊MOVIEパーティー, Sūpā Sentai Mūbī Pātī).

 Production

 The film was announced on December 21, 2019.

 Plot

 Kleon plans to set up his own hideout in a cave, but he discovers a monster imprisoned in that cave.
 Impressed with his negative emotion, Kleon decides to release him.

 Somewhere else in the forest, Koh is trying to clean Kishiryu Tyramigo's body with water, much to Tyramigo's dismay.
 They fight and Tyramigo storms off.
 Koh is then approached by Noël Takao, who is seeking a member of the Ryusoul Tribe, but they're cut off by a scream from Tyramigo's.
 Tyramigo is attacked and tied up by Griffon Minosaur.
 Koh comes to his aid and transforms to fight the monster.
 As the other 4 Ryusoulgers arrive, Ganima Noshiagalda appears and captures Tyramigo in one of his safes.
 Having followed the Ryusoulgers, Noël comes and realizes that he is a Gangler.
 Using MieSoul, they discover that Ganima has also captured Kishiryu DimeVolcano, Kishiryu Pachygaroo & Kishiryu Chibigaroo, Kishiryu MosaRex and Kishiryu Pterardon.
 The Ryusoulgers engage the Gangler, but he invokes the power of DimeVolcano to knock them back.
 Noël tries to use a Dial Fighter to open one of his safes, but he cannot, as the Quintuple safes must be simultaneously unlocked.
 With the new powers, Ganima Noshiagalda declares himself the new boss of the Gangler.
 Impressed, Kleon decides to join the Gangler, so Ganima Noshiagalda gives him a secret mission.
 Ryusoul Red stands up and charges at Ganima, but he uses the power of Pachygaroo & Chibigaroo to blow him away before leaving through a Back World portal.

 Towa and Bamba chase after the Minosaur, while Asuna and Melt take Noël to their hideout.
-The latter explains the he is looking for a Lupin Collection piece Arsène Lupin traded to the Ryusoul Tribe when Ganima attacked.
-Having never heard of Arsène, the try reaching out to Canalo, who is in the middle of an encounter with Tsukasa Myoujin.
+The latter explains that he is looking for a Lupin Collection piece Arsène Lupin traded to the Ryusoul Tribe when Ganima attacked.
+Having never heard of Arsène, they try reaching out to Canalo, who is in the middle of an encounter with Tsukasa Myoujin.
 Meanwhile, Towa and Bamba lose the Minosaur, and their use of swords in public frightens bystanders.
 They are then intercepted by Keiichiro Asaka and Sakuya Hikawa, who arrest them for illegally carrying weapons.
 Meanwhile, Koh lands in front of the warehouse where Kairi Yano is sheltering, who is interested in his Ryusoul Ken.